The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part I: The Initial Prototype: NurtureBot v1

 Over the five-day period, participants engaged with NurtureBot v1 for at least five minutes each day, with each day dedicated to simulating a specific stage of early parenthood: pregnancy, the week of childbirth, few weeks postpartum, one month, and six months after birth.
-The objective was to assess how well the NurtureBot v1 could support them in these hypothetical scenarios.
+The objective was to assess how well the NurtureBot v1 could support them in these hypothetical scenarios. \sruthi{Studies on well-being chatbots support the feasibility of short, focused interactions.
+For example, the 21-Day Stress Detox chatbot demonstrated effectiveness with sessions lasting approximately 5–7 minutes, providing stress management techniques and maintaining user engagement \cite{stressdetox2021}.
+Similarly, a recent study on GPT-3-based mental well-being chatbots designed five-minute interactions to help users manage their mood, further validating the efficacy of short interaction durations in achieving meaningful outcomes \cite{gpt3wellbeingchatbot2022}.
+These examples align with our approach of employing five-minute everyday interactions for five days to capture user insights effectively.}

 Each day, participants interacted with the chatbot, receiving responses that included links to resources, empathetic messages, and suggestions for wellbeing exercises (see Figure \ref{v1}).
 At the end of each day, after interacting with NurtureBot hosted on a website via Streamlit \cite{streamlit}, participants were asked to complete a survey via Qualtrics \cite{qualtrics}, providing feedback on their experience with the chatbot by answering the questions listed in Figure \ref{survey}.
 On the final day, they also completed the Chatbot Usability Questionnaire (CUQ), a specialised questionnaire designed to access the usability of healthcare chatbots \cite{cuq}.

-\subsection{Data Collection and Analysis}
+\subsubsection{Data Collection and Analysis}

 Over the course of the five-day study, 144 conversations and associated feedback were generated, denoting a daily-average of 90\% (28.8 out of 32 participants).
-All data was securely stored on departmental servers, compliant with GDPR \cite{EU2016GDPR}, and no personal data was collected, consistent with Prolific platform's design.
+All data was securely stored on our university's servers, compliant with GDPR \cite{EU2016GDPR}, and no personal data was collected, consistent with Prolific platform's design.